 - Put dish back into the oven without foil and cook 5 minutes more, just until cheese is melted.
 (If your broiler is separate from the oven, start preheating it when you take the chicken out.)

 - After I melted the cheese for 5 minutes I switched my oven to broil and broiled for 5 minutes more, just long enough to get the cheese lightly browned.

 - Serve hot.
 There will be some flavorful juice in the bottom of the dish when this is done, so you may want to serve with rice, Cauliflower Rice, or quinoa to soak up the juice.

 Amount Per Serving: Calories: 450Total Fat: 26gSaturated Fat: 7gUnsaturated Fat: 17gCholesterol: 141mgSodium: 590mgCarbohydrates: 3gFiber: 0gSugar: 0gProtein: 49g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This easy chicken dish would be suitable for any phase of the South Beach Diet, or any other type of low-carb or low-glycemic eating plan.
+This easy pesto chicken dish would be suitable for low-carb and Keto diets and any phase of the original South Beach Diet.
 It would be recommended to use low-fat mozzarella for South Beach, since pesto is relatively high in fat.
 For other low-carb eating plans, full-fat mozzarella would be preferred.

 Find More Recipes Like This One: